 Hope.
 It is our driving force.
 The Mount Sinai NeuroAIDS Program is committed to developing safe and effective treatments for the neurological complications of HIV infection, which can affect all aspects of the nervous system from the brain, to the spinal cord, to the peripheral nerves.
 We are striving to expand the knowledge base on mechanisms responsible for these disorders.

 Our approach today continues to be inspired by this original vision: to integrate clinical research with patient care, education, and community outreach in order to improve the lives of people living with neurologic complications of HIV.
-Our team's expertise includes neurology with program director David Simpson, MD, and Jessica Robinson-Papp, MD, MS; neuropsychology with David Dorfman, PhD; and health psychology with Mary Catherine George, MM.
+Our team's expertise includes neurology with program director Jessica Robinson-Papp, MD, MS, and David Simpson, MD; neuropsychology with David Dorfman, PhD; and health psychology with Mary Catherine George, MM.
 We are closely allied with the Manhattan HIV Brain Bank research program and the Clark Neuropsychology Laboratory, which add additional expertise in neuropathology and neuroimaging.

 Our team is currently addressing the neurologic problems faced by people living with chronic HIV, focusing on peripheral neuropathies and chronic pain.
 We have a long, rich history of breaking new ground in NeuroAIDS research, contributing broadly to the field.
 These contributions include some of the earliest descriptions of the neurologic complications of HIV, including neurocognitive impairment, myelopathy, peripheral neuropathies, myopathy, and more.